The Grand Canyon: A Geological Phenomenon

 There are 11 current tribes with historic connections to the Grand Canyon.
 This includes the Havasupai people, who have claimed the South Rim as their ancestral home, having lived in the canyon for the past 800 years.
 Havasupai means “people of the blue-green waters.”
 Much of the tribe’s income today comes from tourism, as each year, visitors hike and horseback ride to Havasu Falls, its cerulean waters striking against the red rocks.
 The tribe continues their traditional agricultural practices along riparian banks deep in the canyon, growing corn, beans, squash, fields of sunflowers and orchards of peaches.
 The oral histories of the Havasupai, along with tribes such as the Hualapai, Navajo and Hopi, are rich with creation stories of the great chasm and rushing river.

-Travelers on our adventure to the Canyons of the American Southwest will venture into the heart of one of America’s most iconic national parks.
+Travelers on our adventure to the Grand Canyon, Bryce & Zion will venture into the heart of one of America’s most iconic national parks.
 Our lodge sits directly on the rim in the historic Grand Canyon Village area, and our expert naturalists will guide us to the best trails and viewpoints for a more secluded encounter.
 During our stay, we’ll be regaled by tales of those who have lived in harmony with the canyon and challenged its heights and depths as well.
 While in the region, we’ll stop at the historic Cameron Trading Post in the Navajo Nation to admire the craftsmanship of Native American weavers, potters, and silversmiths, with an opportunity to support the local community with our purchases.
 Experience the Grand Canyon’s storied history and stand in awe of one of Earth’s most extraordinary landscapes with Natural Habitat Adventures.